 -Sri Lanka: often found in water worn pebbles in a wide variety of colors, escpecially pinks and blues; the rare cobalt spinel which is the color of a Noxzema cream jar is unique to Sri Lanka.
 In the above picture, the cobalt spinel is pictured in the front row, far left

--Tajikistan: source of tremendous pink spinels from the Pamir Mountains.
+-Tajikistan: source of tremendous red and pink spinels from the Kuh-i-Lal Mine in the Pamir Mountains.

 -Tanzania: Recent finds of fine gem spinel have reinvigorated interest in the gem.